ow2-chameleon/everest/src/site/markdown/hello-everest.md

 **NB** : In order to launch the everest-distrib, do :

-* Linux : launch the chameleon script ( *command* : ./chameleon.sh --interactive)
+* Linux : launch the chameleon script ( *command* : `./chameleon.sh --interactive`)
-* Windows : use the following *command* : java -jar .\bin\chameleon-core-1.0.0-SNAPSHOT.jar --interactive
+* Windows : use the following *command* : `java -jar .\bin\chameleon-core-1.0.0-SNAPSHOT.jar --interactive`

 ## General purpose about domain

 ### What is a domain ?

-A domain is a set of resource representing a particular context.
+A domain is a set of resources representing a particular context.
 The level of granularity of resources is defined by the designer of the domain.

 ### First step : identify your resources

 In this tutorial, the domain we will represent is the house.
-So the first and primordial step is to identify the several resource of the domains.
+So the first and primordial step is to identify the several resources of the domain.

 For this example we choose to represent the house like this :
 !["Representation of the house"](everest-casa.png "The Everest Logo")

-* **Device** : represents all the electronic equipment in the house (binarylight, sensors, cooler...), each device is define by a serial number.
+* **Device** : represents all the electronic equipment in the house (binarylight, sensors, cooler...), each device is defined by a serial number.
 * **Person** : represents the inhabitant of the house.
 * **Zone** : represents the different parts of the house(kitchen, bathroom...).

-The level of granularity is at the charge of the domain's creator.
-Indeed we can imagine to describe more the device resource in sub-resources like :
+The granularity of the resources is defined by the designer of the domain.
+Indeed, we can detail the device resource in sub-resource as:

 * **Light** : every equipment in relation with luminosity (binaryLight, photometer...).
 * **Heat** : every equipment in relation with temperature (heater, thermometer...).